RenaKunisaki/StarFoxAdventures/browser/scratchpad.md

-need to fix the error when loading an ISO but no save, in the save info tab and the one when loading a wrong ISO file
+loading wrong ISO file isn't handled nicely

 should replace various instances of Error with custom objects so they can be caught